MPtBf/the_snake/README.md

 The game saves your high score in `game_data.json` in the project directory.

 ## List of new game features

 - **Improve the snake**
+   - Fix snake spawn directions bug (head should be rotated in the save direction as a tail, but now it seems like tail and head directions are chosen independently of each other)
    - Come up with new ideas

-- **Add particles**
-   - Add tail disappearing particles

 - **Add smooth animations and other visuals**
+   - Last tail segment is getting darker on move, but it should not
+   - Last tail segment is flying through the entire fiend, but it should not.
+It should move on edges like head segment.
+   - Snake looses its eyes when wrapping around edges.

+   - Snake tail segments are drawn on top of the head segment, but snake head should have bigger z-index.
+Also snake movement particles should have smaller z-index than the snake.
    - Twitch animation when colliding with stones
    - Animated tail shrinking when hitting stones
    - Animated tail growth when eating apples
-   - Animated apple appearance/disappearance
    - Field edges wrap visibility to gain more control

-   - Fix snake smooth movement animation (snake body tiles are not moving except of head and last tail tile)
-   - Last tail segment is getting darker on move, but it should not
-   - Last tail segment is flying through the entire fiend, but it should not.
-It should move on edges like head segment.
-   - Snake loses its eyes when wrapping around edges.
-   - Pause menu sometimes blinks (dissapearing and quickly appearing again)
-   - Snake tail segments are drawn on top of the head segment, but snake head should have bigger z-index.
+- **Add particles**
+   - Add tail disappearing particles

 ### Game Features